 Breast cancer occurs in the breast cells or tissues.
 Even though cisgender men do not have milk-producing breasts, their breast cells and tissues can still develop cancer.
 In short, a transgender person can develop breast cancer.

-All adults who have a genetic mutation in the BRCA1 or BRCA2 gene are almost always referred to regular screening mammography.
-For the most part, it’s important to practice breast self-awareness so that unusual changes can be discussed with doctors.
+All adults who have a genetic mutation in the BRCA1 or BRCA2 gene will almost always have a referral for regular mammography screening.
+For the most part, it’s important to practice breast self-awareness so people can discuss unusual changes with doctors.